 \section{Conclusion and Future Work}

-The key issue studied in this paper is how to use multi-channel data to perform more efficient self-supervised learning tasks to enhance the performance of recommendation.
-First , we make the assumption that constructing a contrastive learning task directly on the features of different channels will make the data of each channel homogeneous, which will deteriorate the recommendation performance.
+The key issue studied in this paper is leveraging multi-motif data to perform more efficient self-supervised learning tasks and then enhance the recommendation performance.
+First, we assumed that directly constructing a contrastive learning task on the features of different motifs would make the data of each motif homogeneous, which would deteriorate the recommendation performance.
 In the exploration experiment, we verified this assumption.
-To tackle this problem, we propose the CMHC framework, which can make full use of the information in each channel and the information across channels to construct self-supervised learning tasks, thereby improving recommendation performance.
-Specifically, to comprehensively mine the associated information between different channels while avoiding the problem of homogenization, we propose a cross-channel matching representation learning, which learn the cross-channel matching representation by Attentive-Matching.
-On this basis, we innovatively proposed a cross-channel hierarchical SSL model based on matching representation, which realized two levels of self-supervised learning within and between channels and improved the ability of self-supervised tasks to autonomously mine different levels of potential information.
-Finally, we unify the recommendation task (main task), hierarchical self-supervised learning task based on cross-channel matching representations (auxiliary task 1), and self-supervised learning task based on intra-channel common representations (auxiliary task 2) for joint learning.
-A large number of experimental results on three real datasets show that CMHC outperforms the state-of-the art methods by big margins, and the ablation studies also prove the benefits of each core components proposed in this paper.
+To tackle this problem, we proposed the Motifs-Res framework, which can make full use of the information in each motif and the information across motifs to construct self-supervised learning tasks, thereby improving recommendation performance.
+Specifically, to comprehensively mine the associated information between motifs while avoiding the problem of homogenization, we proposed a cross-motif matching representation learning model, in which a cross-motif matching representation is learned by attentive matching.
+On this basis, we innovatively proposed a cross-motif hierarchical SSL model based on matching representation, which realizes self-supervised learning within and between motifs, respectively, and improves the ability of self-supervised learning tasks to autonomously mine different levels of potential information.
+Finally, we unified the recommendation task (main task), hierarchical self-supervised learning task(auxiliary task 1), and self-supervised learning task based on intra-motif common representations (auxiliary task 2) for joint learning.
+Extensive experimental results on three real datasets showed that Motifs-Res outperforms the state-of-the-art methods by large margins, and the ablation studies also proved the benefits of each core component proposed in this paper.